Alvotech and Teva Announce Acc - GuruFocus.com

-- The U.S. Food and Drug Administration’s (FDA) regulatory review is anticipated to be completed in the second half of 2023

-- Stelara® (ustekinumab) is prescribed to treat a variety of inflammatory conditions

-REYKJAVIK, Iceland and PARSIPPANY, N.J., Jan.
-06, 2023 (GLOBE NEWSWIRE) -- Alvotech ( ALVO), a global biotech company specializing in the development and manufacture of biosimilar medicines for patients worldwide, and Teva Pharmaceuticals, a U.S. affiliate of Teva Pharmaceutical Industries Ltd. ( and TASE: TEVA), today announced that the U.S. Food and Drug Administration (FDA) has accepted for review a Biologics License Application (BLA) for AVT04, Alvotech’s proposed biosimilar to Stelara® (ustekinumab), which is prescribed to treat a variety of inflammatory conditions.
-The companies anticipate that the FDA’s review will be completed in the second half of 2023.
+Alvotech (NASDAQ: ALVO), a global biotech company specializing in the development and manufacture of biosimilar medicines for patients worldwide, and Teva Pharmaceuticals, a U.S. affiliate of Teva Pharmaceutical Industries Ltd. (NYSE and TASE: TEVA), today announced that the U.S. Food and Drug Administration (FDA) has accepted for review a Biologics License Application (BLA) for AVT04, Alvotech’s proposed biosimilar to Stelara® (ustekinumab), which is prescribed to treat a variety of inflammatory conditions.
+The companies anticipate that the FDA’s review will be completed in second half of 2023.

 "The progress of AVT04 helps to validate the end-to-end biosimilars development and manufacturing platform that we have built at Alvotech," said Joseph McClellan, Chief Scientific Officer of Alvotech.
 "Our approach is multi-product, and we look forward to broadening our portfolio as we continue to focus on expanding access to affordable biologic medicines."